Verca/tic-tac-toe/doc/howToModuleGuide.md

     loading: React.PropTypes.bool,
   ```
 #### 4. Add button element to the component
-- In `components/LoadButton.js` place this code to the render function at the line 34:
+- In `components/LoadButton.js` place this code to the render function at line 34:

   ```html
     <button className={buttonStyles} disabled={this.props.loading} onClick={this.loadItems}>